rcallaby/Hacking-Study-Guide/Bug Bounty Notes/XSS/xss.md

 Once you have identified a potential XSS vulnerability, it is important to report it to the website's owner and provide detailed information about the vulnerability, including steps to reproduce it.
 The website owner can then take steps to fix the vulnerability and ensure the security of the web application.

 ## Tools for testing XSS vulnerabilities
+XSStrike - A very advanced XSS scanner xsson2 - XSS implemented with JavaScript
+XSpear - A tool for scanning XSS Scanning Tool in Go ground-control - A collection of scripts for debugging SSRF and blind XSS xssValidator - Burp intruder extender that automates and validates XSS vulnerabilities JSShell - A Multi-User Web JS Shell
+XSSRadar - A tool for that detects parameters and fuzzes themm for Cross Site Scripting Vulnerabilities B-XSSRF - A toolkit and keep track of blind XSS, SSRF, and XXRE domxssscanner - A tool that scans the DOM for XSS vulnerabilities xss-flare - An XSS scanner for cloudflare serverless workers xss2png - PNG IDAT chunks XSS payload generator XSSwagger - A Swagger-ui that detects old versions that are vulnerable to XSS attacks